ctools/ctools/doc/source/users/tutorials/1dc/first_skymap.rst

    :width: 400px
    :align: center

-   *Sky map of the events recorded around the Galactic Centre during the Galactic Centre Survey*
+   *Sky map of the events recorded around the Galactic Centre during the Galactic Plane Survey*

 The sky map shows a wide-spread distribution of events with a number of sources superimposed.